artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## Greenfield

 I'd recommend start with a CRNA app, it's a good starting point.
-I feel safe that I can eject out of the environment provided when the app becomes complex enough to warrant native code.
+I would feel safe that [you can eject][eject] out of the environment provided when the app becomes complex enough to warrant native code.

 I personally would probably start with this boiler-plate, but I am a domain expert now.
 In order to feel comfortable with it, you'll need to be comfortable with